dancancro/great-big-example-application/README.md

-This project is an attempt by an unemployed non-student to infer from available demos what the codebase might look like for the real-world, commercial SPAs that employed programmers work on every day.
-If it's easier to learn automechanics using a real car than a bicycle, a go-kart and a differential, then it's also easier to learn how to make a real application by getting your eyes on source code of a real application than a lot of simplified instructional material.
+This project is an attempt by an unemployed non-college-student to infer from available demos what the codebase might look like for the real-world, commercial SPAs that employed programmers work on every day but can't share presumably because of intellectual property restrictions.

+The rationale behind this is pretty simple.
+If it's easier and more sensible to learn automechanics by studying a real car than a bicycle, a go-kart and a differential, then it's also easier to learn how to make a real application by getting your eyes on source code of a real application than a lot of separate, simplified instructional material.
+And I've discovered that repeating the prevailing process doesn't help either.
+Building go-kart number 2, 3, 4 or 5 isn't going to make you any better able to build real car number 1.
+It just makes you less sure about how to do that because it introduces conflicting advice.

+Hopefully when the project is done it will make the learning process for others much easier and prepare them to make real things rather than instructional ones.
+I expect it to reduce the time to implement your own real application from months to days.

-This is real in architecture but not content.
-It was not important for the application's features to be coherent or related.
+While this project's goal is to be real, I mean that its architecture and approaches are to be those of a real application, not the content.
+It is not important for the application's features to be coherent or related because your application will have its own features.
 So I just combined the features of the following expert but small instructional apps that I used to learn all of this into one big app.
+This has the extra benefit of giving you a second implementation of the same things.
+So if you're familiar with one implementation this will show you what to do to change it to the other one.
+A huge thanks to those who offered this up as learning material.

-I integrated/restructured/restyled their code according to the following priorities listed below in order of priority from highest to lowest.
+To make this big app from the small ones, I took these projects and integrated/restructured/restyled their code according to the following priorities listed below in order of priority from highest to lowest.
 Disagreements in approach between two influences are resolved by the lower influence yielding to the higher one:

 1. [Angular Style Guide](https://angular.io/docs/ts/latest/guide/style-guide.html) by Google
 2. [Tour of Heroes Final Version](https://angular.io/resources/live-examples/ngmodule/ts/plnkr.html) by Google